At a Glance

 Departure – Farewell Nepal

-Enjoy a leisurely breakfast and some final shopping or photography.
-Eventually, your journey comes to a close.
-Whether you leave early morning or later in the day, your heart will carry more than just images of mountains and temples.
-You’ll carry the stories of people, the touch of hand-carved wood, the taste of food shared in small kitchens, and the quiet moments in places far from the crowd.
+Enjoy a relaxed breakfast followed by some final moments for shopping, photography, or simply soaking in the atmosphere one last time.
+As your journey comes to a close—whether you depart in the early morning or later in the day—you’ll leave Nepal with more than just memories of mountains and temples.
+You’ll carry with you the stories of its people, the feel of hand-carved wood, the flavors of meals shared in humble kitchens, and the quiet beauty of moments far from the crowds.

 Trekking Team Group Meals